vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Type a mesage.

 The name of the model you downloaded will appear in the dropdown in the top left.
-If you downloaded the gemma3:4b you can also submit images and pdf documents.<br>
+If you downloaded the gemma3:4b you can also submit images and pdf documents.
+To shut down the app: In the terminal type Crl+C on Mac or Alt+F4 on Windows.

 6. Future - Simply Double-click a file to launch